The interconnected world

 However, it will be increasingly difficult to operate without intelligent digital solutions in a world of growing complexity and rapid change.
 And that means even the most conservative maritime players will need to act.
 In a traditionally slow-moving industry, the pace of digital transformation is increasing.

-“There’s a whole load of change coming down the pipe at this industry – Fuel EU, EU ETS, IMO MEPC measures – this is all coming at our clients.
+Copley puts it this way: “There’s a whole load of change coming down the pipe at this industry – Fuel EU, EU ETS, IMO MEPC measures – this is all coming at our clients.”

 “There’s also a shortage in qualified seafarers, so that’s another industry dynamic here which is indisputable.
 In terms of this industry, the weight and pace of change has increased.
-It is accelerating and becoming more real.
+It is accelerating and becoming more real.”

 “So yes, historically maritime is not the fastest moving industry.
 But there are macro factors here that are a catalyst for change.”